tlferrill/DSC540/README.md

- Note - When running this notebook file, the kaggle.json file has to be placed in a folder titled .kaggle loaded at the working directory in order to be read.
+ Note - When running this notebook file, the kaggle.json file has to be placed in a folder titled .kaggle loaded at the working directory in order to be accessed from within the notebook.